TREVOR MATTEA

 • I have a question for [NAME].
 [NAME], [QUESTION]?

-• I think I have an answer to [NAMES]’s question.
+• I think I have an answer to [NAME]’s question.
 [NAME], [ANSWER].

 • I have a comment for [NAME].
 [NAME], [COMMENT].